kunalj101/python_intro_hackathon/chapter2.md

 # Now store the length of string str1 in variable str_len
 str_len = _________

+str_new = "Machine Learning is awesome!"
-# Print last seven characters of string str1
+# Print last eight characters of string str_new (the length of str_new is 28 characters).
 print __________

 str2 = "I am doing a course Introduction to Hackathon using "